CFDE® shows knowledge

 *Forensic Science, Science, Mathematics, Criminal Justice

 ** Courses approved by SAFE: Reed Hayes, Kathie Koppenhaver.
-If your formal training was through another established document examination training course such as Andrew Bradley’s training or other, please provide the documented attendance for that coursework and the content covered for possible consideration of alternate point acceptance.
+If your formal training was through another established document examination training course such as Andrew Bradley’s training or other, please contact the Certification Chair for a Training Waiver and the requirements necessary for possible consideration of alternate point acceptance.

-The CFDE™ Certification Examination is closed book and consists of two (2) sections: a knowledge section and a practical section.
+The CFDE® Certification Examination is closed book and consists of two (2) sections: a knowledge section and a practical section.

-Once a prospective examinee’s application for certification by CFDE™ has been approved, and the prospective examinee has been determined to be qualified by CFDE™ to sit for the CFDE™ Certification Examination, the prospective examinee is given a study guide from which to prepare for the CFDE™ Certification Examination.
+Once a prospective examinee’s application for certification by CFDE® has been approved, and the prospective examinee has been determined to be qualified by the Certification Committee to to sit for the CFDE® Certification Examination, the prospective examinee is given a study guide from which to prepare for the CFDE® Certification Examination.

 The entire examination must be completed in one session.
 If an examinee does not pass the examination, the examinee may retake the examination after submitting a new application and examination fee.
 Only the section(s) of the examination that were not successfully completed need to be retaken.

 Section 1 – Knowledge of Document Examination

 100 questions consisting of 15 fill in the blank, 20 true/false, 10 matching, 15 multiple choice, 15 open ended questions, 10 handwriting terminology definitions, 15 legal term definitions.

 Scope of the Knowledge Section:

 - Pen type identification

 - Paper examination